xyzt.ai recently co-hosted a webinar with start.io, the leading mobile data platform.

 A self-service analyst knows that they don’t hold all the answers and is keen to collaborate with managers, peers, and stakeholders.
 Further analysis and feedback are valuable for complex mobile data analysis, and the right data visualization tool will make sharing dashboards and analyses easy.

 Did you miss the webinar?
-If so, don’t worry, click on the image below to register and request access to watch it.
+If so, don’t worry, click here or on the image below to register and request access to watch it.

 Get Started Today!